DaKingForges/Fcb_1st_project/README.md

 ## Contributing
 Contributions to the project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on GitHub.
 ## License
-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://opensource.org/license/mit).
 You are free to modify and distribute the code for both commercial and non-commercial purposes.